kayke981/xb-live-api/README.md

 # Xbox-Live-API
 Easy and simple API for xbox.

-# How to get API token and App token
+# How to get the API token and app token

-go to https://xbl.io/ and log in to some account on Xbox, then press menu, profile and go down a little, and api key will appear, and press create, then go up a little and go to apps then click new app, put anything, in Public Key put anything, like: 1772683(**app key isn't necessary, you can put nothing**)
+Go to https://xbl.io/ and log in to your Xbox account.
+Go to your profile page and create an API key by pressing the Create button in the API Keys area.

 # Support server